KusionStack/kusionstack.io/docs/operating/manuals/collaset.md

 spec:
   ...
   updateStrategy:
-    podUpgradePolicy: InPlaceIfPossible  # Options: InPlaceIfPossible, ReCreate, Replace
+    podUpgradePolicy: InPlaceIfPossible  # Options: InPlaceIfPossible, Recreate, Replace
 ```

 `InPlaceIfPossible` is the default value, which instructs CollaSets to try to update Pods in place when only container images, labels, and annotations have changed.
-If some other fields have changed too, the policy will back off to the `ReCreate` policy.
+If some other fields have changed too, the policy will back off to the `Recreate` policy.

-`ReCreate` indicates CollaSets always delete the old Pod and create a new one with an updated revision.
+`Recreate` indicates CollaSets always delete the old Pod and create a new one with an updated revision.

 If update pod template with `InPlaceIfPossible` policy as following example, the Pod will not be recreated.